-We are committed to creating a culture that consciously considers those with disabilities throughout the development of our products.
-This effort includes an extensive blend of planning, research, training and product development activities with both McGraw-Hill employees and third-party content partners.
+We at McGraw-Hill Education are committed to developing products that can be accessed and used by any and all learners, including those with disabilities, and have created a culture that considers those with differing learning and access needs from the outset.
+This effort includes a comprehensive strategy that combines planning, research, training, and product development activities with both McGraw-Hill employees and third-party content partners.
 Specific initiatives include:

-Creation of Accessible Products – McGraw-Hill Education will strive to have all new content and software follow the WCAG version 2.0 AA guidelines and best practices.
-To achieve this and continuously improve the accessibility of our products, we will utilize the efforts of our internal product teams, the assistance of external experts and user feedback.
+Creation of Accessible Products – McGraw-Hill Education is making efforts to have all new content and software follow the WCAG version 2.0 AA guidelines and best practices.
+To achieve this and continuously improve the accessibility of our products, we are utilizing our internal product teams, engaging with external experts, and soliciting user feedback.

 Employee Training – Accessibility is central to our design and development efforts.
-Employees and resource providers who are central to those roles will be educated and trained on accessibility guidelines to support compliance with WCAG 2.0 AA development guidelines.
+Employees and resource providers in those roles have been educated and trained on accessibility guidelines to support the development of products that are compliant with WCAG 2.0 AA guidelines.

-Community Inclusion – In addition to developing experiences that meet the recommended guidelines, we will engage accessibility advocacy organizations, forums, and user groups to provide feedback and validate that the software and content we produce is not only compliant but, more importantly, usable for learners.
+Community Inclusion – In addition to developing experiences that meet the recommended guidelines, we are engaged with accessibility advocacy organizations, forums, and user groups in order to get confirmation that the software and content we produce is not only compliant but, more importantly, usable by learners.

-Alternative Content – We are committed to working with all of our education partners as we progress with our accessibility efforts.
-In the event that alternative content formats are required, we will evaluate the options and where possible, provide as needed.
+Alternative Content – We recognize that we need to work closely with all of our education partners as we progress towards our accessibility goal.
+In the event that alternative content formats are required, we evaluate the options and (whenever possible) provide the necessary content.